Skip to content

 Alcohol consumption

-You are advised to avoid alcohol after your foot surgery and whilst on medication.
+You are advised to avoid alcohol after your foot surgery and while on medication.
 After surgery you are more likely to fall and alcohol may interact with one or more of your medicines, increasing this risk.

 Altered walking pattern